 Schubert was the son of a teacher and received a liberal education, including singing and playing the violin, piano and organ.
 In 1808 he became a member of the court band and the Stadtkonvikt (also known as the still existing Wiener Sängerknaben).
 Soon he became orchestra leader and deputy director of the orchestra of the Stadtkonvikt.

-He studied composition and contrapunto under Salieri (the made up “bad guy” from the movie Amadeus) and under his influence, Schubert started to write his first compositions (small string quartets, piano pieces and songs).
+He studied composition and contrapunto under Salieri (the made up “bad guy” from the movie Amadeus).
+Under his influence, Schubert started to write his first compositions (small string quartets, piano pieces and songs).

 In 1813 he finished his Erste Symphonie in D major.
 At the end of 1813 he became assistant teacher in his father’s school.
 The new job stimulated composition: in this period, he composed amongst others his first Mass in F major (1814), his first important song Gretchen am Spinnrade (from Goethes Faust; 1814), the ballad Erlkönig (text by Wolfgang von Goethe, written in 1815 and one of the over 245 songs in that period), Symphonies 2 – 5 (The Fourth Symphony Tragische is best known) and the little Sonatas for violin and piano.